Virtual-Educator/SimLearning/ACCEPTANCE_TESTS.md

     - Clicking "Open" on a published simulation navigates to `/player/simulations/:simulationId`, which loads and displays that simulation's published manifest.
 11. **Player attempt persistence**
     - Opening a published simulation version creates or resumes a draft attempt for the authenticated user, loading any saved responses and events before the UI becomes interactive.
 Loading errors surface the Supabase message.
-    - Saving a draft upserts the primary response text, stores new interaction events (grid toggles, pins, panel collapse) since the previous save, and shows a "Draft saved" confirmation with the updated timestamp.
+    - Saving a draft upserts the primary response text (with both `response_text` and `response_json` fields), stores new interaction events (grid toggles, pins, panel collapse) since the previous save, and shows a "Draft saved" confirmation with the updated timestamp.
+The save control can be clicked repeatedly without duplicate key errors.
-    - Submitting an attempt updates the attempt to `submitted`, records the submission time, and disables editing controls (response input, save/submit buttons, pins, and grid toggles).
+    - Submitting an attempt updates the attempt to `submitted`, records the submission time, and disables editing controls (response input, save/submit buttons, pins, and grid toggles) for that attempt.
-    - Downloading an attempt retrieves the attempt record plus its responses and events for the current attempt_id and saves them as `attempt.json` from the player UI.
+    - Downloading an attempt retrieves the attempt record plus its responses and events for the current attempt_id and saves them as `attempt.json` from the player UI using the new attempt schema fields.